Parmin/training/advanced-administrators-training/src/instructor.rst

 These will only remove the nodes launched by the previous execution of `repl.sh` and `shard.sh`.
-If you ran either of the launch commands twice in a row to rebuild a cluster, you will have to log on to the EC2 dashboard, filter on "Advanced Administrators' Training" and terminate the instances there.
-At the end of an Advanced Administrators' Training session, *ALWAYS* log on to the EC2 dashboard to make sure all of the instances launched by you have been terminated.
+If you ran either of the launch commands twice in a row to rebuild a cluster, you will have to log on to the EC2 dashboard, filter on "Advanced Administrator Training" and terminate the instances there.
+At the end of an Advanced Administrator Training session, *ALWAYS* log on to the EC2 dashboard to make sure all of the instances launched by you have been terminated.